-Even the ancient Romans appreciated the sweet, aromatic taste of parsnips.
-Parsnips are rich in starch and therefore very nutritious and a high proportion of essential oils gives the vegetables their fine-spicy-sweet aroma.
-Due to the high starch content, parsnips used to be used for yeast fermentation to produce beer and parsnip wine.
-In addition, their juice was reduced to a thick syrup, which served as a spread and sweetener.
-Today, the parsnips are cooked or eaten raw - similar to celery or carrots.
-Parsnip roots pair well with game and beef dishes when cooked as vegetable, especially when garnished with a few fine herbs.
-They can also be processed into a delicious, creamy soup.
+Even the ancient Romans appreciated the sweet, aromatic taste of parsnips – they've been enjoyed for thousands of years.
+Parsnips are rich in starch and very nutritious – due to the high starch content, parsnips were previously used for yeast fermentation to produce beer and parsnip wine.
+In addition, their juice was reduced to a thick syrup, which was served as a spread and sweetener.
+Today, the parsnips are cooked or eaten raw, similar to celery or carrots.
+Parsnip roots pair well with many meats and other vegetables cooked as vegetable, especially when garnished with fresh herbs.
+They can also be blended into a delicious, creamy soup.

 Good to know